TurkSufFixer/TurkSufFixer-Python/README.md

 Followings are **not** covered:

  - Nouns with “cik”, “lik” “ci” suffixes (Words that already in dictionary is excluded)*
  - Nouns that already in accusative, dative, locative or ablative case (because no morphological analysis)
  - Nouns that end with punctuation mark (This causes undefined behavior)
  - Compound nouns that are formed with 3 words*
  - Nouns that contains “ki” suffix
- - Nouns that ends with consonant which repeat itself before certain suffixes (i.e. şık+ı -> şıkkı)
+ - Nouns that ends with consonant which repeat itself before certainsuffixes (i.e. şık+ı -> şıkkı)

 \*(Only problematic if the noun is in possessive form)